Two bodies found in search for survivors after tugboat sinks in Greenock

 Police Scotland, the coastguard and RNLI had all been called out to the scene after the boat went under the water at the Custom House Quay.

 HM Coastguard and a police helicopter and dive and marine unit continued searches until about 8pm on Friday.
-Operations resumed again at 8am on Saturday, with divers later recovering two bodies.
+Operations resumed again on Saturday, with divers later recovering two bodies.

-It had been understood two people were on the boat when it capsized.

-Rescue teams from both nearby Helensburgh and Greenock, alongside a lifeboat from Helensburgh RNLI and the coastguard helicopter from Prestwick, were scrambled last night, a coastguard spokesperson said.
+Rescue teams from nearby Helensburgh and Greenock, alongside a lifeboat from Helensburgh RNLI and the coastguard helicopter from Prestwick, were scrambled last night, a coastguard spokesperson said.

 The spokesman added: “Multiple vessels on the Clyde in the vicinity of the incident also responded, including an MoD Police vessel.”